metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 When using the fcm in this context, it should also obey this rule.
 But in order to keep the fcm separated from cluster api internals, we'd like to propose the `firewall.metal-stack.io/paused` annotation to pause the reconciliation.
 Managing this pause annotation on the `FirewallDeployment` is in the responsibility of the capms controller manager.

-This annoation still needs to be propagated to nested resources like `FirewallSet` and `Firewall`.
+This annotation still needs to be propagated to nested resources like `FirewallSet` and `Firewall`.

-Furthermore Cluster API also requires to have an unbroken chain of owner refrences.
+Furthermore Cluster API also requires to have an unbroken chain of owner references.
 In practice this means `Firewall` is owned by `FirewallSet` which is in turn owned by `FirewallDeployment`.
 This is a [Kubernetes feature](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) and good practice anyways.

 ## Affected Components

-For some working items, we already created proof of concept PRs, which might need to be splitted up and are not yet production ready.
+For some working items, we already created proof of concept PRs, which might need to be split up and are not yet production ready.

 - Firewall Controller Manager
   - must be configured to watch all namespaces for `FirewallDeployment` [fcm#66](https://github.com/metal-stack/firewall-controller-manager/pull/66)